 According to the most recent epidemiological data, the global incidence of lung cancer remains alarmingly high.
-It is the most common cancer among men and the second most common one among women.
+It is the most common cancer among men and the second most common among women.
 In 2020, there were approximately 2.2 million new cases of lung cancer diagnosed worldwide [8].
 NSCLC is the predominant form, and the past decade has seen significant advances in the treatment of lung cancer type due to the identification of driver mutations, facilitating a personalized approach to therapy [9].
-Tyrosine kinase inhibitors targeting the EGFR (EGFR TKIs) have been notably effective in patients with mutations in the EGFR gene.
-Among these "positive patients," especially those with lung ADC, response rates to EGFR TKIs can be as high as 80%, with progression-free survival (PFS) typically ranging 10-14 months [5].
-The most prevalent activating mutations in the EGFR gene are deletions in exon 19 and the L858R point mutation in exon 21, which combined make up over 80% of all known activating EGFR mutations [10].
-The presence of deletions in exon 19 or the L858R point mutation in exon 21 of the EGFR gene correlates with an enhanced response to targeted therapy using EGFR TKIs [11].
+Tyrosine kinase inhibitors targeting the epidermal growth factor receptor (EGFR TKIs) have been notably effective in patients with mutations in the EGFR gene.
+Among these "positive patients", especially those with lung adenocarcinoma, response rates to EGFR TKIs can be as high as 80%, with progression-free survival (PFS) typically ranging between 10 to 14 months [5].
+The most prevalent activating mutations in the EGFR gene are deletions in Exon 19 and the L858R point mutation in Exon 21, which combined, make up over 80% of all known activating EGFR mutations [10].
+The presence of deletions in Exon 19 or the L858R point mutation in Exon 21 of the EGFR gene correlates with an enhanced response to targeted therapy using EGFR TKIs [11].
 For our patient, who was diagnosed with metastatic ADC of the lung, the OB IPBV recommended molecular profiling using the real-time PCR Cobas EGFR Mutation Test v2 (CE-IVD).
-This test is capable of detecting 42 distinct mutations across exons 18-21 of the EGFR gene, including the T790M resistance mutation, but it has a reduced sensitivity for detecting 50% of EGFR exon 20 insertion mutations when compared to the more comprehensive next-generation sequencing method, which our Institution has not yet adopted [12].
-Upon receiving the molecular test results indicating an EGFR exon 19 deletion, our patient commenced targeted treatment with a second-generation TKI afatinib.
+This test is capable of detecting 42 distinct mutations across Exons 18, 19, 20, and 21 of the EGFR gene, including the T790M resistance mutation but it has a reduced sensitivity for detecting 50% of EGFR Exon 20 insertion mutations when compared to the more comprehensive next-generation sequencing (NGS) method [12], which our Institution has not yet adopted.
+Upon receiving the molecular test results indicating an EGFR Exon 19 deletion, our patient commenced targeted treatment with the second-generation tyrosine kinase inhibitor (TKI), afatinib.
 Second-generation TKIs, including afatinib and dacomitinib, have been evaluated in phase III randomized trials.
-Results from Lux-Lung 3, Lux-Lung 6, and Lux-Lung 7 trials consistently demonstrated a significantly longer median PFS for patients treated with afatinib [13].
-For the patient discussed, the PFS reached impressive 35 months.
-Throughout this period, based on the RECIST version 1.1, our patient's follow-up imaging consistently showed either partial regression or stable disease.
+Results from Lux-Lung 3 and Lux-Lung 6 and Lux-Lung 7 trials consistently demonstrated a significantly longer median progression-free survival (MPFS) for patients treated with afatinib [13].
+For the patient under discussion, the PFS reached impressive 35 months.
+Throughout this period, based on the Response Evaluation Criteria in Solid Tumors version 1.1 (RECIST 1.1), our patient's follow-up imaging consistently showed either a partial regression (PR) or stable disease (SD).